Age: 75 Years

 - From 1998 to 2001, he served as the U.S. Attorney for the Northern District of California.

-- In May 2011, Barack Obama (the then US President) extended his term of FBI Director for additional 2 years as the normal term of FBI Director spans for 10-years only.
+- In May 2011, Barack Obama (the then US President) extended his term of FBI Director for an additional 2 years; as the normal term of FBI Director spans for 10-years only.

 - On September 4, 2013, he was replaced by James Comey as the FBI Director.

 - Mueller is considered the longest-serving FBI Director since J. Edgar Hoover.
 He is also the first FBI Director to be appointed to serve an additional two years after his 10-year term expired.